 Are you looking for the best Mackinaw City pasties?!?
 An iconic “up north” Michigan food dishes that you must try before you die, the best pasties in Mackinaw City can be found at Hunt’s Mackinaw Pastie & Cookie Co, and stopping in to try this deliciousness is one of the best things to do in Mackinaw City!

-The Hunt family, Dick, Jean, Donna and Rob, and their dedicated crew, have been making pasties since acquiring th Mackinaw Pastie Shop in 1983.
+The Hunt family (Dick, Jean, Donna, and Rob) and their dedicated crew have been making pasties in Mackinaw City since acquiring the Mackinaw Pastie Shop in 1983.

 Rating Michigan’s Pasties: The Key Pasty Indicators

 If you haven’t been following along, we’ve been rating various Michigan pasty shops and sharing our findings.
 A key feature of finding the best Michigan pasties is reviewing each of the Michigan-made pasties using a proprietary rating system developed just for the Awesome Mitten blog.